-I channeled my mom.
-“Tell me about how you set performance expectations for Jan and what is Jan’s understanding of what is expected of her?”
+I would ask, “Tell me about how you set performance expectations for Jan and what is Jan’s understanding of what is expected of her?”

 Often, I found it was not a disciplinary issue at all, rather a miscommunication of expectations.

 Way before there is a need to give any sort of corrective feedback there needs to be a discussion of expectations.
 Ideally, this happens within the first 30 days of starting a new job and continues throughout the work experience.
 It is not enough to assume that everyone knows what is expected of them based on the job description.

 In the beginning, it is important to be explicit.
 For example, if you expect every meeting your team organizes starts and ends on time, has an agenda, and includes a note-taker, then say that.
 While running a meeting like this may be "common sense" for some, it likely will not be for all.